Three Point and Four Point Starts

 Three-Point Start

 For the three-point starts, I suggest having the front foot about a shoe length or maybe a little more than that from the line and then place the rear foot far enough back and under the hip for a good base.
 I love the way Kevin White sets up for his 40 in this video, getting his feet positioned, and from a forward position on the ground, walks the hands back to the line while raising the hips and loading his joints.
 This method can be used not only when doing three and four point starts without blocks, but when also practicing starts from blocks using both three-point and four-point starting positions.
 Raising the hips while walking the hands back can make it easier to have an effective body lean and coil for a good launch.
-In the "Four Point Start" section below, toward the end of the Tom Tellez video, he demonstrates how the hands accept body weight when in a good "set" position.
+The angle of the front leg may be anywhere from a 90-degree angle to 110, and the rear leg in the vicinity of 120-135.
+In the "Four Point Start" section below, toward the end of the Tom Tellez video, he demonstrates how the hands accept body weight when in a good "set" position is established.
 This can also be applied to the single hand that is on the ground during the three-point starting position.

 For the three-point start athletes should be on the balls of the feet as seen in the video in the previous paragraph.
 As with all starts, the weight is centered more on the side of the front leg, especially when the athlete is in the "set" position, with the athlete poised to push-off and move into the start as has been described in previous blogs.
 With the three and four-point starts, again, the joints should be properly loaded, with the athlete poised to react well and explode up the track with big enough movements.
 With the three-point start, in order to center the weight toward the front leg, the athlete may feel the hand that is on the ground noticeably helping direct this positioning.